jh222xk/pophub/doc/requirement_specification.md

 # UC1 List popular users from Github
 ## Main scenario
-1. Starts when a user visit the site
+1. Starts when a user sees all the users
 2. The system present all the popular users according to followers on Github

 ## Alternate scenarios